ax-va/Project-BayesianPy/README.md

 - Bucket Elimination Algorithm (BEA) (pb4ml/algorithms/inference/bucket_elimination.py)

 and the following probabilistic graphical models:
-- Bayesian network "Student" (pb4ml/models/factor_graphs/student.py)
+- Bayesian network "Student" in factor graph representation (pb4ml/models/factor_graphs/student.py)

 See the use of algorithms in the tests.